brimdata/super/book/src/intro.md

 * a polymorphic algebra generalizes the relational algebra, and
 * it all has an efficient vectorized implementation.

+## Next Steps

-If this has piqued you're interest at all, feel free to dive in deeper:
+If SuperDB or super-structured data has piqued you're interest at all, feel free to dive in deeper:
 * explore the [SuperSQL](super-sql/intro.md) query language,
 * learn about the
 [super-structured data model](formats/model.md) and